DarrenZal/NotionManager/README_update_meeting.md

 ## Requirements

-- Transcript file must be in `/Users/darrenzal/AWP/transcript/` as a .txt file
+- Transcript file must be in `./transcript/` directory as a .txt file
 - Environment variables must be set (NOTION_TOKEN, DATABASE_ID, OPENAI_API_KEY)
 - The Notion page must have a "Text" property (rich text field) to update